dean0x7d/pybinding/docs/tutorial/lattice.rst

     )

-This code may not be immediately obvious.
+It may not be immediately obvious what this code does.
 Fortunately, :class:`.Lattice` objects have a convenient :meth:`.Lattice.plot()` method to easily visualize the constructed lattice.

 .. plot::
     :context: